-The amount of egg whites used makes this cake a good candidate for Ketogenic version, the only concern is to substitute the flour, as it needs to be a substance light in weight and low in fat which renders nut flours unusable.
+The amount of egg whites used makes this cake a good candidate for the Ketogenic version, the only concern is to substitute the flour, as it needs to be a substance light in weight and low in fat which renders nut flours unusable.
 On the other hand protein isolate is a promising candidate and it proved to be a good one also.

 Tools and Gadgets